Eyeglasses and Your Eyes

 As technology advances so, too, do eyeglass lenses.
 In the past, eyeglass lenses were made exclusively of glass.
 Today, most eyeglasses are made of high-tech plastics.
 These new lenses are lighter, do not break as easily as glass lenses, and can be treated with a filter to shield your eyes from damaging ultraviolet light.

 The following modern eyeglass lenses are lighter, thinner, and more scratch-resistant than glass lenses or the older, common plastic lenses.

-- Polycarbonate lenses.
-These eyeglass lenses are impact-resistant and are a good choice for people who regularly participate in sporting activities, work in a job environment in which their eyeglasses may be easily scratched or broken, and for children who may easily drop and scratch their eyeglasses.
+Polycarbonate lenses.
+These eyeglass lenses are impact-resistant and are a good choice for people who regularly participate in sports, work in an environment in which their eyeglasses may be easily scratched or broken, and for children who may easily drop and scratch their eyeglasses.
 Polycarbonate lenses also provide ultraviolet protection.

-- Trivex lenses.
+Trivex lenses.
 These lenses are made from a newer plastic with similar characteristics of polycarbonate lenses.
-It is lightweight, thin, and impact-resistant and may result in better vision correction than the polycarbonate lenses for some people.
+They are lightweight, thin, and impact-resistant and may result in better vision correction than the polycarbonate lenses for some people.

 The type of vision problem that you have determines the shape of the eyeglass lens.
 For example, a lens that is concave, or curves inward, is used to correct nearsightedness, while a lens that is convex, or curves outward, is used to correct farsightedness.
 To correct astigmatism, which is caused by distortions in the shape of the cornea, a cylinder shaped lens is frequently used.
 Simply put, the eyeglass lens is a tool you use to focus light appropriately onto your retina.